 GRE Scores (online and by mail from ETS)

-Applicants are required to submit a statement of purpose.
-This statement provides an opportunity for applicants to demonstrate to the Admissions Committee how their previous academic training, research or interest areas, work experience, and any other relevant evidence based qualifications have prepared them to contribute to the UCLA MAS program and to the field.
+Applicants are required to submit a statement of purpose and personal statement.
+These statements provide an opportunity for applicants to demonstrate to the Admissions Committee how their previous academic training, research or interest areas, work experience, and any other relevant evidence based qualifications have prepared them to contribute to the UCLA MAS program and to the field.
+Both statements will also assist the committee in determining if a fellowship can be awarded.
 Please include your future career goals and how obtaining a MAS might help you reach your professional potential.

 Important degree preparation is likely to come from job experience, in addition to undergraduate education.
 Many applicants will have gained valuable work experience in fields that have, or need, quantitative thinking.
 We will highly value documented work experience in applying quantitative methods in research, business, or other professional environments.

-The statement can make direct references to the resume/CV.
+The statements can make direct references to the resume/CV.

 Applicants must submit a resume or CV.
 This document is especially useful in showcasing your experiences outside the classroom and any awards or honors you may have received.

 Two letters of recommendation are required from individuals who are well acquainted with your performance in academic or work settings, preferably direct professional or academic supervisors.
 Although only two letters are required, a third letter will be reviewed if provided.